February 23, 2014 § 1 Comment

 My friend Max had been hounding me for a version of my song This Used To Be A Forest to use in a documentary he was making about how Vancouver has changed over the years.
 I didn’t have a usable version of that song so I asked him if he wanted to go down to occupy and film me playing the song.
 We found the time and headed down there one sunny afternoon.

 We took some video of me playing that song on the south side of the Art Gallery site, on and near the steps where small groups of foreigners sat and looked over at us.
 The lighting really played along and we got some good footage of me playing a song lamenting the loss of the forest with the evening sun streaking knives into the into the concrete jungle behind me.

 Still more time passed, and in order to win over certain demographics, Gregor Robertson committed to removing the protest from the site by the Grey Cup football game, a marker just beyond election day.
-I have to admit that it was a smart move on his part to associate his decision with a working class sporting even and win over sports loving voters who may have some anger towards the system but don’t want a bunch of punks and hippies representing it by slumming it up downtown.
+I have to admit that it was a smart move on his part to associate his decision with a working class sporting even and win over sports loving voters who may have some anger towards the system but don’t want a bunch of punks and hippies slumming it up downtown.

 One other time I stopped by the site briefly while in the neighbourhood, where I ran into my friend Francis.
 He and everyone else around were scrambling to get everything tied down and secure because hurricane force winds were coming in.
 They really were too; I hadn’t seen people trying to camp through wind like that since the Edge of the World Festival in 2006, when the whole festival was nearly blown off the island completely.

 He said he’d been staying there for a few weeks and showed me his tent.
 I asked him what he would do if they had to shut down the camp.
 “I don’t know” he said, “go to a shelter I guess.”